-Benefits Weaknesses Resource Implications

-Consultation database

-Direct communication with interested parties.
+Consultation Method Benefits Weaknesses Resource Implications Consultation Database Direct communication with interested parties.
 Ability to select relevant contacts from long list dependent on scope and subject of document.
 Wide-reaching communication.
 Can become outdated without regular maintenance.
 Needs to be regularly reviewed to ensure compliance with data protection legislation.
 Staff preparation time and management.

-Trafford Council Website

-Effective communication with visitors.Wide-reaching communication.
+Trafford Council Website Effective communication with visitors.Wide-reaching communication.
 May not be transparent to new users where documents are located.
 Can become outdated without regular maintenance.
 Staff preparation time and management.

-Social media

-Effective communication with users.
+Social media Effective communication with users.
 Users can share information with others easily.
 Can be updated regularly and gives up to date news.
 Wide-reaching communication.
 Unknown number of users within Trafford Borough.
 Relies on user 'following' relevant social media accounts to see information shared.
 Staff preparation time and management.

-Benefits Weaknesses Resource Implications

-Publicity material

-Effective communication with community.
+Consultation Method Benefits Weaknesses Resource Implications Publicity material Effective communication with community.
 Ability to communicate with wide range of audiences.
 No editorial control over newspaper articles based on publicity material.
-Staff preparation time - including assistance from Communications and Marketing team.
+Staff preparation time including assistance from Communications and Marketing team.
 Cost implications for advertisements and displays.

-Availability of documents

-Opportunity for those without internet access to view document.
-Good network of Council buildings and libraries.
-Relies on staff at locations to manage documents, make sure up-to-date versions are displayed and able to direct queries to correct team.
-Cost of producing hard copies of documents.
-Staff time and co-operation of other Council departments.

-Stakeholder events / meetings

-Direct engagement with different stakeholders.
+Virtual Stakeholder events / meetings Direct engagement with different stakeholders.
 Ability to offer different events suited to different types of document or audience.
 Focused consultation / engagement with interested parties on specific topic or application.
 Large events can be hard to manage and keep focussed on topic matters.
 Wide range of interested parties could require large number of events.
 Staff preparation and attendance time.
 Cost implications of hosting events and producing materials for them.

-Public notices

-Location specific advertising of consultation.
+Public notices Location specific advertising of consultation.
 Relies on being seen by relevant parties.
 Could be subject to interference by members of the public.
-Staff time to put notices up.Cost of producing notices.
+Staff time to put notices up.
+Cost of producing notices.